Kim Perrotta MHSC, Executive Director

-Kim has a master’s degree in health science and 35 years of experience researching, analysing, promoting and implementing policies and programs that improve and protect public health and the environment.
-She has worked directly and indirectly for the public heath sector for 20 years – with Toronto Public Health, the Ontario Public Health Association (OPHA), Halton Region Health Department, the Healthy Canada by Design CLASP Initiative, and the Clean Air Partnership (CAP).
+Kim has a master’s degree in health science and 35 years of experience researching, analysing, promoting and implementing policies and programs that protect and improve population health and the environment.
+She has worked directly and indirectly for the public heath sector for 25 years – with Toronto Public Health, the Ontario Public Health Association (OPHA), Halton Region Health Department, the Healthy Canada by Design CLASP Initiative, the Clean Air Partnership (CAP), and CHASE.
 She also spent 10 years working on occupational health issues.

-She was the Executive Director for the Canadian Association of Physicians for the Environment (CAPE) from 2015 to 2020.
+Kim was the Executive Director for the Canadian Association of Physicians for the Environment (CAPE) from 2015 to 2020.
 During her tenure, she re-invigorated the board, established regional volunteer committees, and doubled the funding and staff complement.
 She also produced and co-authored the 240-page Climate Change Toolkit for Health Professionals and the Prescribing Active Travel for Healthy People and a Healthy Planet toolkit to support education and advocacy by CAPE members.
-In addition, she led the health sector in advocating for the accelerated phase-out of coal-fired power plants nationally, a national active transportation strategy, and on a Call to Action on Climate Change and Health.
+She also led the health sector in advocating for the accelerated phase-out of coal-fired power plants nationally, a national active transportation strategy, and a Call to Action on Climate Change and Health.

 - Fractures in the Bridge: Unconventional (Fracked) Natural Gas, Climate Change and Human Health, With Ronald Macfarlane, CAPE, 2020.

 - Climate Change Toolkit for Health Professionals, 240 pages, CAPE, 2019.